 Find Library Materials

 QuickSearch is the main resource for locating and requesting books, articles, and other library materials.
-It searches across the physical collections of all of our libraries (including the Law libraries in Newark and Camden) and most, though not all, of the databases we subscribe to.
+It searches across the physical collections of all of our libraries (including the Law libraries in Newark and Camden) and most, though not all, of the electronic resources we can access.
 More help is available within the QuickSearch interface.

 Rutgers librarians create and maintain subject-specific research guides that can help you find and use specialized resources.